-\begin{lemma} Let $G$ be a plane graph with univalent boundary vertices and trivalent internal vertices such that the graph is embedded below its boundary axis.
-Then $G$ is isotopic relative to its boundary to a graph $G'$ with the following properties.
-There exists a horizontal axis (which we call the {\it internal axis} and draw as a red dashed line) that can be superimposed on $G'$ splitting it into \begin{enumerate} \item tripods and cups below the internal axis with endpoints on the internal axis, \item caps above the internal axis with endpoints on the internal axis, and \item vertical segments between the internal and boundary axes. \end{enumerate} If $G$ is a web graph, we call any isotopic graph $G'$ with the structure described above a {\it tripod decomposition of $G$}.
-Note that the points where $G'$ intersects the internal axis are not vertices of $G'$. \end{lemma}
+Later arguments use convenient isotopic representatives of a web.
+In particular, we use a tripod decomposition similar to the one in \cite{KK}, splitting a web into a disjoint union of the three local pieces in Figure~\ref{fig:basic pieces}: cups, caps, and tripods.

-Informally, we can create a tripod decomposition by (1) perturbing vertices so that they have distinct $x$-values, (2) anchoring the vertices to the plane, and then (3) imagining the edges are elastic and being pulled up towards the boundary by a powerful vacuum.
+\begin{definition} Let $G$ be a plane graph with univalent boundary vertices and trivalent interior vertices, embedded below its boundary axis.
+A graph $G'$ is a \emph{tripod decomposition} of $G$ if $G'$ is isotopic to $G$ relative to the boundary and there exists a horizontal axis, called the \emph{internal axis}, such that: \begin{enumerate} \item below the internal axis, $G'$ is a disjoint union of cups and tripods with endpoints on the internal axis, \item above the internal axis, $G'$ is a disjoint union of caps with endpoints on the internal axis, and \item between the internal and boundary axes, $G'$ consists only of vertical segments. \end{enumerate} We draw the internal axis as a red dashed line.
+The intersection points of $G'$ with the internal axis are not vertices of $G'$. \end{definition}